epsilon537/boxlambda/docs/soc/components/dual-ym2149.md

 ## The YM2149

 The YM2149 is a little PSG chip used in 80s arcade games, consoles, and home computer systems such as MSX and the Atari ST. The chip has a 3-channel square wave generator, a noise generator, and an envelope generator.
-Here's the datasheet:
+Here's the data sheet:
 [http://www.ym2149.com/ym2149.pdf](http://www.ym2149.com/ym2149.pdf)

 ![YM2149 Block Diagram.](../../assets/ym2149-block-diagram-from-datasheet.jpg)

-*YM2149 Block Diagram as shown in the datasheet.*
+*YM2149 Block Diagram as shown in the data sheet.*

 ## A Dual YM2149 PSG Audio core: *YM2149_PSG_System*